populse/mri_conv/README.md

 # Release history

     10/08/2020 : Version 20.2.3b
 	Modification :
-    	  - Bruker : absolute path of ImageJ (instead of relative)
+	  - ImageJ : absolute path of ImageJ (instead of relative)
 	Others:
 	  - JTattoo update to 1.6.13
 	  - removal of some unnecessary plugins from ImageJ

 <p></p>